 Klipsch emphasizes Wide Dispersion Surround Technology for all of its surround sound speakers, which ensures the best sound, no matter the home theater system setup.
 Can’t get fit the speakers exactly where you want them?
 Don’t worry.
 You’re still going to feel like you’re in the middle of the action.

 Wireless surround sound is ideal for people who prize both performance and simplicity.
 You can place the speakers anywhere without worrying about connecting them to the amplifier or hiding the evidence of those connections.

 The fact that wireless systems can hold their own against their wired counterparts is evidence of how far technology has come since sound first electronically made its way from a source to a speaker.

 If you’re considering a wireless setup, know that time is of the essence.
 That means the more modern your speakers, the better.
 Older wireless systems operated on technology that could interfere with or be disrupted by other wireless signals in the home.
 They also tended to be more expensive and not as reliable.

 Today, wireless technology has advanced to the point that it can deliver the goods.
 Just know that you will need a special control center.
 If that sounds intimidating, don’t worry: It’s smart enough to start pumping out the sound you want within minutes of leaving the box.

-Consider the Reference Premiere HD Wireless system from Klipsch, which delivers high-definition, high performance cinema-quality sound and welcomes new additions by recognizing them and adding them into the system without any need for physical connections.
-Klipsch offers lifetime upgrades on their Control Center’s firmware so you are sure to always have the most advanced and reliable technology.
+Consider the Reference Wireless system from Klipsch, which delivers a high-definition, high-performance cinema-quality sound and welcomes new additions by recognizing them and adding them into the system without any need for physical connections.

 The cop-out answer: Whatever speakers work best for your wallet and room.
 While this is true (and, actually, really good advice), the you-know-you’d-rather-hear-this answer is more fun.